Nash Equilibria via Duality and Homological Selection: Introduction

-Now suppose there is a point $q$ in the $\ep$ neighborhood of $p$.
-The latter condition ensures that a point in $q$ is $\ep$ close to a unique point of $p$ inducing a function $\Lambda:q \rightarrow p$.
-Hence, any weighted product of elements of $q$ so that the total weight is k and each $q$ point has a non zero weight, is $\ep$ close in the metric $d_k$ to the product obtained by applying $\Lambda$ pointwise.
-Since every point in $p$ is $\ep$ close to at least one point of $q$, the element obtained maps to $p$.
-Thus, there is one $q_i \in q_k^{-1}(q) $ which is $\ep$ close to $p_i$, implying $q \in U$.
+Now suppose there exists $z$ in the $\ep$ neighborhood of $p$.
+The second condition ensures that a point in $z$ is $\ep$ close to a unique point of $p$ giving rise to a well-defined function $\Lambda:z \rightarrow p$.
+Hence, any weighted product of elements of $z$ so that the total weight is $k$ and so that each $z$ point has a non zero weight, is $\ep$ close in the metric $d_k$ to the weighted product of elements obtained by applying $\Lambda$ pointwise.
+Since every point in $p$ is $\ep$ close to at least one point of $z$, the element thus obtained maps to $p$.
+Thus, there is one $z_i \in q_k^{-1}(z) $ which is $\ep$ close to $p_i$, implying $q \in U$.
 Therefore $U$ contains an $\ep$ neighborhood of $p$.
 This completes the proof. \end{proof}